The early detection and management of cardiovascular risk factors is crucial for effective primary and secondary stroke prevention

 • subclinical target organ damage

-• clinical manifestation of CVD
+• clinical manifestations of CVD

 • people with overt CVD or renal disease have a high (> 5%) or very high (> 10%) risk of vascular death in the next 10 years